home-assistant/home-assistant.io/source/_integrations/binary_sensor.mqtt.markdown

   required: false
   type: string
 expire_after:
   description: "Defines the number of seconds after the sensor's state expires if it's not updated.
-After expiry, the sensor's state becomes `unavailable` if any `availability` topic is defined and `unknown` otherwise."
+After expiry and before receiving the first state message, the sensor's state will be `unavailable`"
   required: false
   type: integer
 force_update: